We’ve made some tips & tricks for music production that would be helpful for beginners.

 Try to create the main outline as soon as you can to start layering new sounds.
 Again – You can start from the intro, but it could also be from the drop.
 Whatever you like and where you feel comfortable, practical, and productive is the right way.

 With this attitude, you will be able to determine the character and energy of your track.
 Also, when you have a solid structure, it’s way more effective to start adding new effects across the whole project on different passages than just being stuck in one place.
-You’ll found very quickly what’s the direction of your track.
+You’ll find very quickly what’s the direction of your track.

 14. Work Only When You Feel Creative